コンテンツにスキップ

 cake

-In addition to patisserie, LA MAREE DE CHAYA also operates Japanese restaurants, French restaurants, and Japanese sweets specialty shops.
-It's near the Abuzuri bus stop, so if you're in Hayama, be sure to stop by.
+In addition to the patisserie, LA MAREE DE CHAYA also operates a Japanese restaurant, a French restaurant, and a Japanese sweets specialty store.
+It is located near the same Abuzuri bus stop, so if you visit Hayama, be sure to stop by.

 Related articles